Glatzli/model_comparison_codes/README.md

 - maybe subset all models to have smaller datafiles? would save time each read in!
 Easy w.
 CDO -> would need to rewrite read in routines...
    UM & WRF is anyway not working for extent with lat/lon...

-ToDo till next meeting:

 - calc VHD

-Input from presentation/last meetings:
-- temp timeseries 2d plot: uncertainty from standard atm. is equal to interp. of AROME (manuela) => maybe compute comparison... not that important for 2-d plot like that, more important for calc of advection f.e.: real values! created new dataset with geopot heigt as variable in z, take 20th timestep (16.10. at 06:30 UTC) for geopot. height
-- humidity:
-  	- rather use specific humidity for comparing between models cause rel. humidity is largely temp dependent!
-- (rotach: compare radiation to know what's causing temp difference (not in model vars available!), compute from pot temp: makes no sense, zirkelschluss...)

 To Do:
 - create one file "general_calculations"? for slope angels and future stuff?